 Disclaimer: I own Apple for myself & client accounts.
 I own & love all of my Apple products.
 I run my home & company on Apple.
-Anything in this post is my own personal Apple-loving opinion.
+Anything in this post is my own personal opinion.
 Accentuated with heavy amounts of speculation & hyperbole.
-My kids are named Apple & Macintosh, ok?
-I am clearly biased. (and my kids are not named Apple & Macintosh)
+I mean, my kids are named Apple & Macintosh. ok?
+I am clearly biased. (and my kids aren’t named Apple & Macintosh)

 As much as people think Steve Jobs is a driving force behind Apple.
 And that he’s the secret weapon.
 The Jesus to the phone, if you will.
 A big part of what you’ve come to identify Apple with is design.
 And that’s the not-so-secret weapon too–Design.

 …Where you expecting to be surprised?
 I said it was not-so-secret…

 And while everyone loves to imagine Steve Jobs at the lathe burnishing the edges of the macbook prototype making sure the curve is just right, Apple’s design actually happens to rest in the hands & mind of Jonathan Ive.

 Yet Ive’s interview onstage revealed what many people close to the company say is indisputable — that he is Apple’s Man Behind the Curtain.
 While Jobs sets the direction and provides the inspiration, Ive melds Apple’s unique creativity with the nuts-and-bolts required to make beautiful things.
 Apple’s innovation success is due greatly to this alchemy between chief designer and powerful boss.

 So, who is this Jonathan Ive?

 From Apple: London born designer Jonathan Ive is the senior vice president of Industrial Design at Apple, reporting directly to the CEO.
 Since 1996 he has been responsible for leading a design team widely regarded as one of the world’s best.